Palace Theatre, Swansea: History

-Originally built in 1888 as a traditional music hall, the building was known as The Pavilion from 1883 to 1892, The Empire from 1892 to 1900, and then as The Palace in 1900 after a takeover by William Coutt, who also operated the city's Shaftesbury Hall, which was known as Swansea's "home of dancing" at the time.
+Originally built in 1888 as a traditional music hall, the building was known as The Pavilion from 1883 to 1892, The Empire from 1892 to 1900, and then as The Palace in 1900 after a takeover by William Coutts, who also operated the city's Shaftesbury Hall, which was known as Swansea's "home of dancing" at the time.
 From 1912 it was known as the People's Bioscope Palace, bioscope being an early term for moving picture technology.

 In the early years of the 20th century, stars such as Lilly Langtry, Marie Lloyd and Dan Leno filled the venue.
 Charlie Chaplin performed at the palace when he was 10 years old in 1899.
 In the 1920s and 30s the venue started holding live theatre events, before shifting into film from the 1930s to 1950s.

-The building is one of just two purpose-built music halls left standing in the whole of the UK, and was the first place in Wales to show a silent picture, It remained undamaged by the blitz that destroyed much of Swansea city centre during the Second World War.
+The building is one of just two purpose-built music halls left standing in the whole of the UK, and was the first place in Wales to show a silent picture.
+It remained undamaged by the blitz that destroyed much of Swansea city centre during the Second World War.
 Sir Anthony Hopkins made his first professional stage appearance there in 1960 with Swansea Little Theatre's production of Have A Cigarette.
-Morecambe and Wise performed at the venue in the 1960s, and Ken Dodd was the last stand-up comedian to appear there before it became a nightclub in the 1970s.

 The venue later operated as a bingo hall, and as a private gay club.
 The ground-floor bar and lounge was also used as a licensed pub for many years, before closing in 2006.
 Eventually the theatre was sold for £300,000 to a property company, but in 2010 it was still derelict and actor Edward Fox joined a campaign to have it restored.